 Public Charge Bond

-USCIS will add a bond of minimum USD $8,100 if they think you are going to apply for government services in future.
+USCIS will add a bond of a minimum of USD $8,100 if they think you are going to apply for government services in the future.
 The bond amount may increase based on your situation and application details.

 Applications for i485 will need to have form I-944 (Declaration of self-sufficiency).
-USCIS can deny the application even without issuing any RFE or NOID if the form I-944 or I-864 (Affidavit of support) are not attached to i485 application.
+USCIS can deny the application even without issuing an RFE or NOID if the form I-944 or I-864 (Affidavit of support) is not attached to the i485 application.

 Public Benefit Used By A Family Member?

-You are safe as long as you have not used the public benefit yourself even if any of your dependent household member has used them.
+You are safe as long as you have not used the public benefit yourself even if any of your dependent household members have used them.

-You are working in US on H1B visa and your US citizen minor kid used the public medical services due to their disability.
+You are working in the US on an H1B visa and your US citizen minor kid used public medical services due to their disability.
 The public benefit was extended on your name as the kid is a minor.
 You are still safe.

 - Any cash benefits for income maintenance